St. Croix

 St.

-Croix is one of the U.S. Virgin Islands, which are considered
+Croix is part of the U.S. Virgin Islands.
+The territory

-(St. Thomas and St. John are the other two) and is 84 square
+(St. Thomas, Water Island and St. John are the other

-residents, about the same as St. Thomas.
-This gives visitors
+Thomas, however, it has about the same population as St. Thomas.

 flown seven different flags.
 It has been colonized by Spain,

-Great Britain, the Netherlands, France, the Knights of Malta,
+England, the Holland, France, the Knights of Malta,

 Denmark, and the United States.